 - More compact and lighter than full-frame flagships.

-- APS-C sensor, which may have slightly less low-light performance than full-frame rivals.
+- APS-C sensor, which may have slightly lower low-light performance than full-frame rivals.

-- Battery life, while good, can be a consideration with heavy high-speed use.
+- Battery life, although good, may be a consideration for users with heavy and high-speed usage.

 5. Panasonic LUMIX GH6